Mad Paws

 OVERVIEW

-The Service Preferences initiative aimed to empower sitters with the tools they needed to take control while keeping them engaged and motivated to thrive in a mutually beneficial way.
+The Service Preferences project aimed to give sitters the tools they needed to take charge while keeping them interested and motivated to succeed in a way that benefits everyone.

 +11% average booking value